GraphWalker/graphwalker.github.io/content/rest-api/rest-load.md

 ## Example

 Loading the Amazon shopping cart test to the REST service.
-All command are done from a Linux terminal.
+All commands are done from a Linux terminal.

 In a terminal, start the service: